dmdhrumilmistry/Cowin_slot_notifier/README.md

 This is an open source software so feel free to pull requests.

 ### Contributions
-Need collaborators for Android and Linux
+- Need collaborators for Android and Linux Operating Systems.
+- Anyone interested to contribute to this project, fork this repository and make necessary changes and create a pull request.
+- Help me to make this documentation better.
+- Have any ideas? create an issue.

 ### Support Me on: